 Oh, and he’s not opposed to sending the odd naked model down the runway, either.

-A-Cold-Wall also has built a reputation as a genre-bending brand by merging the lines between high-end couture and street-style casual wear.
+A-Cold-Wall has also built a reputation as a genre-bending brand by merging the lines between high-end couture and street-style casual wear.

 Undercover‘s weirdly wonderful designs and next-level graphic print T-shirts made it a pillar of the ultra-hip Ura-Harajuku scene in ’90s Tokyo.